DOKOS-TAYOS/Traveling_Salesman_Problem_with_Tensor_Networks/README.md

 # 🧭 Tensor Network TSP Solver

-A quantum-inspired algorithm for solving the Traveling Salesman Problem (TSP) using tensor networks, implemented with an interactive Streamlit web application.
+Implementation of the quantum-inspired algorithm for solving the Traveling Salesman Problem (TSP) using tensor networks.

 ![TSP Visualization](TSP_Nodes.png)